-◘ Fig. G-41 Species-rich mallee with several Eucalyptus species and shrubby Proteaceae (Banksia), herbs and geophytes west of Raventhorpe, SW Australia (photo: Breckle).
+◘ Fig. G-41 Species-rich Mallee with several Eucalyptus species and shrubby Proteaceae (Banksia), herbs and geophytes west of Raventhorpe, SW Australia (photo: Breckle).

-In the zone with 300 to 500 mm of rainfall, many loosely standing Eucalyptus species occur (zonoecotone IV/III), but this area is now the winter wheat zone with farms of several 100 ha in size, managed by two to three men when the farms are fully motorised.
+In the zone with 300 to 500 mm of rainfall, many loosely standing Eucalyptus species occur (ZE IV/III), but this area is now the winter wheat zone with farms of several 100 ha in size, managed by two to three men when the farms are fully motorised.
 Growing wheat in the wetter zones is unprofitable due to the incidence of rust fungus damage.

 If the mean annual precipitation falls below 300 mm, the eucalypts disappear and the very extensively grazed shrub semi-desert begins (◘ Fig. G-42).
 S Australia lacks the wet winter rainfall areas.
 Conditions are otherwise similar to SW Australia, but more complicated because various mixed stands of several Eucalyptus species each are found.
 The area is also mountainous, which in turn causes a strong differentiation of the vegetation.

-◘ Fig. G-42 The dry savannah in the vicinity of Devils Marbles, Australia, was formerly eucalyptus open forest land.
+◘ Fig. G-42 The dry savannah in the vicinity of Devils Marbles, Australia, was formerly Eucalyptus open forest land.
 Today, this region has been converted to pasture (photo: Breckle).

 In addition to the forests described, proteaceous heaths ½ to 1 m high are common over wide areas.
 They grow on sands so poor that even the undemanding Eucalyptus species are not competitive on them.
 They are peinobiomes.
 They are also uncultivated and rarely grazed.
-The strange thing, however, is that the species richness on these poor sands is particularly high; on 100 m2 we could count 90 species, including 63 small woody species, mostly Proteaceae or Myrtaceae; Drosera species and a Utricularia with tubers were not missing.
+The strange thing, however, is that the species richness on these poor sands is particularly high; on 100 m2 we could count 90 species, including 63 small woody species, mostly Proteaceae or Myrtaceae; Drosera species and an Utricularia with tubers were not missing.

 Results from an ecophysiological study are available for such a heath with 450 mm rainfall and seven months of drought in summer in S Australia.

 Soil temperatures at 15 and 30 cm depth ranged from 4.1 to 36.0 and 5.8 to 29 °C, respectively.
 Root systems of 91 species were excavated.
-The dominant sclerophylls are the shrubby Eucalyptus bacteri, 9 proteaceae, 2 Casuarina species, Xanthorrhoea, Leguminosae and others.
+The dominant sclerophylls are the shrubby Eucalyptus bacteri, 9 Proteaceae, 2 Casuarina species, Xanthorrhoea, Leguminosae and others.

 The main growing season is the dry summer, as the soil remains moist at greater depths.
 The smaller perennial species (42%) root only in the upper 30 to 60 cm; they develop in spring.
 Drosera and orchids are ephemeral species because they root only 5 to 7 cm deep.
 Water is found to be very unevenly distributed in the sandy soil with a wilting point of 0.7 to 1%; this is because the large species channel rainwater to the stem.
 The composition of the heath is determined by the fires.
 After a fire the grass-tree Xanthorrhoea sprouts first; it flowers only after a fire.
-The Proteacee Banksia rejuvenates by seedlings after fire.
+The Proteaceae Banksia rejuvenates by seedlings after fire.
 Its share of the aboveground phytomass increases to 50% by the 15th year.
 The main mass of dry matter in 25-year-old specimens is accounted for by the large inflorescences, which open only after a fire.

 Banksia thus belongs to the pyrophytes that are very common in Australia, i.e. species that can only rejuvenate after fires because the woody fruits do not open otherwise (► Fig. A-33).
 This fact suggests that fires caused by lightning were also a natural factor in Australia.
 Today, forest and heath are very often burned because the woody plants seem to have no monetary value and they interfere with grazing.
-"One blade of grass is worth more than two trees" says the farmer - but for how long?!
+"One blade of grass is worth more than two trees" says the farmer - but for how long?!... crazy!